MinimackStudios/image-hosting/README.md

 # Image Hosting
-Thing I use for hosting images for READMES on thunderstore
+Thing I use for hosting images in READMES on Thunderstore